 The project wallet address is one of the things to look out for on NFT marketplaces.
 Most Ethereum-based marketplaces let people put their wallet addresses on their profiles.
 This operation brings more transparency to the business.

 However, this option can be unavailable for different markets and blockchains.
-Stay away from that collection if an NFT doesn’t have a crypto wallet address on the profile.
+So stay away from that collection if an NFT doesn’t have a crypto wallet address on the profile.

-Even if there’s a wallet address, you should check to see if it’s real and if it works.
+Even if there’s a wallet address, you should check to see if it’s real and works.
 A website called Etherscanallows you to verify the validity and transaction record of Ether wallets.

 Trust Verified Collections and Creators